Apple has a facial-recognition feature that's exclusive to the iPhone X.

-Every time you glance at your iPhone X, the TrueDepth camera system will detect your face with the flood illuminator, even in the dark.
-The infrared camera will then take an image, and the dot projector will project out over 30,000 invisible infrared dots.
-The system uses the infrared image and the infrared dots, and then pushes them through neural networks to create a mathematical model of your face.
+Every time you glance at your iPhone X, the TrueDepth camera system will detect your face with a flood illuminator, even in the dark.
+An infrared camera will then take an image, and a dot projector will project out over 30,000 invisible infrared dots.
+This system uses the infrared image and the infrared dots, and then pushes them through neural networks to create a mathematical model of your face.

-Your iPhone X will check that mathematical model against the one that you've set up and stored on your device to see if it's a match, and if it is, it will unlock your phone.
+Your iPhone X will check scans (or mathematical models) of your face against the one you've setup and stored on your device to see if it's a match, and if it is, it will unlock your phone.
 This all happens in real-time and invisibly.
-Apple said it worked with thousands of people across the world and took over a billion images, and with that, it developed multiple neural networks to create this Face ID technology.
+Apple said it worked with thousands of people across the world and took over a billion images, and with that, it developed multiple neural networks to form its Face ID technology.

 A11 Bionic neural engine